yasharora11/Code-HTSVM/README.md

 ## Usage
 1. Install dependencies:
+2. Import the data and
-2. Run the code: Main.py
+3. Run the code: Main.py